Radish: Health Benefits, Nutrition, and Uses

 In some Asian countries, these are pickled to serve as side dishes for rice and soup recipes.
 These can also be an excellent garnishing ingredients for added texture.

 When it comes to cooking these, I suggest roasting, boiling, sauteing, stir-frying, or baking them.
-Produce Made Simple recommends pairing radishes with lemons, avocados, tomatoes, broccoli, peas, celery, and more.
+Produce Made Simple suggests pairing radishes with lemons, avocados, tomatoes, broccoli, peas, celery, and more.

 There are plenty of other ways to enjoy radishes; what’s your favorite?